LuemmelSec/LuemmelSec.github.io/_posts/2021-06-05-I-got-99-problems-but-my-NAC-aint-one.md

 ifup eth0
 ```

-### MAC address needs to be known and authentication required
+### MAC address needs to be authorized and authentication required

 This is the case you´ll most probably stumble upon.
 The MAC is known to the NAC solution and a device / user will also have to authenticate against the auth server (doesn´t matter by what means to an attacker).